This is no new thing that reading newspaper holds a very chief position in the IAS exam preparation.

 keywords and their uses while making newspaper notes.

-Try to use the keywords that are not “exhaustive and merely indicative” this is mentioned in the UPSC syllabus itself.
+Try to use keywords that are not “exhaustive and merely indicative” this is mentioned in the UPSC syllabus itself.

 A list of some keywords are: